Chart Color Schemes

 Population

-Population growth drivers in North Rocks are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in North Rocks are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of November 2025, the estimated population of North Rocks is around 9,380.
-This figure reflects an increase of 244 people since the 2021 Census, which recorded a population of 9,136.
-The latest ABS ERP data release (June 2024) and additional validated new addresses indicate an estimated resident population of 9,360 for North Rocks.
-This results in a density ratio of 1,714 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 87% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the North Rocks statistical area (Lv2)'s population is estimated at around 9,424 as of Nov 2025.
+This reflects an increase of 288 people (3.2%) since the 2021 Census, which reported a population of 9,136 people.
+The change is inferred from the resident population of 9,379 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 31 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,722 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 87.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections released in 2024 with 2022 as the base year for SA2 areas covered by this data.
-For areas not covered, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are used.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends suggest lower quartile growth, with North Rocks expected to expand by 264 persons to reach a total of around 9,644 by 2041.
-This would reflect an overall gain of approximately 3.3% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Looking at population projections moving forward, lower quartile growth of national areas is anticipated, with the North Rocks (SA2) expected to grow by 264 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 2.8% in total over the 17 years.

 Frequently Asked Questions - Population